oneapi-src/level-zero-spec/scripts/core/PROG.md

 - Device can expose sub-devices that allow finer-grained control of multi-tile devices.

 ${"##"} Initialization
-The driver must be initizalized by calling ::${x}DriverInit before any other function.
+The driver must be initizalized by calling ::${x}Init before any other function.
 This function will query the available physical adapters in the system and make this information available to all threads in the current process.

 The following sample code demonstrates a basic initialization sequence: